Janelle-Mills/Janelle-Mills.github.io/_posts/2021-08-21-DS31-Unit-1-Project.md

 Given that the WHR report makes clear that other focus are may be added to the analysis, I became curious if renewable energy may be part of the residual that has yet to be quantified.
 The information presented below describes my data selection methods and findings in this analysis.

 # II.
 Description of the data
-1. After searching for relevant datasets, I discovered the challenge of finding data about power plants around the world.
+(1) After searching for relevant datasets, I discovered the challenge of finding data about power plants around the world.
 The most robust database I could find is compiled by World Resources Institute ([WRI](https://datasets.wri.org/dataset/globalpowerplantdatabase)) based in Washington, DC.
 The dataset lists more than 35,000 power production plants including, the plants' power capacity, fuel types (primary, secondary, and tertiary), estimates for power production (2014-2019), and actual power production (2014-2019).

-![Number of power plants grouped by primary type in WRI sheets.](/assets/img/World_primary_fuel.png) Number of power plants grouped by primary type in WRI sheets.
+![Number of power plants grouped by primary type in WRI sheets.](/assets/img/World_primary_fuel.png)

+*Number of power plants grouped by primary type in WRI sheets.*

 In exploring the data and performing a .value_counts(), I discovered that the total number of renewable power plants (wind, hydro, solar) far outnumbered the quantity of non-renewable power plants.